opengeekv2/python-app-exercise/README.md

 with the time and you asked for an implementation that looked a bit ahead.

 Also api request and file persistance have been developed in a way they are extensible to other endpoints, objects, folder structures and filenames.

+Is it possible that the implementation looks a bit "Javish" to you I have still to gest used to some Python idioms but it is something that can be learned.
+Python community is full of projects to read and learn the "Pythonic" way of doing things.